microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 returned as a string, with parameter values substituted.
 This is useful for debugging queries.

-The pivot wrapping mechanism removes positional arguments passed to the query pivot function so it is no longer possible to use the simple "print" argument.
-Instead add a keyword argument ``print=True``.
-This causes the provider to skip the query and print out (but not return) the full query that would have been executed.
-Unfortunately it isn't possible to return the query string from the pivot function since the pivot machinery would try to interpret it as a query result and would try to put it into a DataFrame, which would be less than helpful when trying to debug something.
+This isn't possible using pivot versions of the query.
+Call the query directly from the QueryProvider to debug problems using "print".

 Using iterables as parameters to data queries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some data queries accept “list” items as parameters (e.g. many of the IP
+Some data queries accept "list" items as parameters (e.g. many of the IP
 queries accept a list of IP addresses).
 These work as expected, with a
 single query calling sending the whole list as a single parameter.